 Suddenly troubled, he said, “Loyalty does not seem to be one of your virtues.”

-“Aye, but I must still act in my liege’s interests, as they are the king’s interests, who is my friend and with whom I share a mutual respect, and I am one who demands loyalty, so I pray you not force me to regret trusting you.”
+“Aye, but my liege’s interests are the king’s interests, and the king is my friend.
+He and I share a mutual respect, and I am loyal to him because he is worthy of it.
+It is unfortunate that I must follow the chain of command to do so.
+As I am one who demands loyalty, I pray you not force me to regret trusting you.”

 “Keep your word and enforce my position as castellain, and I will have no reason to want to betray you.
 My loyalty can be earned, my lord, but it cannot be compelled.”